modernweb-dev/rocket/docs/docs/tools/rollup-config.md

 ### Customizing default plugins

-Our config creators install a number of rollup plugins by default:
+Our config creators install a number of Rollup plugins by default:

 Basic, SPA and MPA plugins: